History of rugby union: Men's Rugby World Cup

+Women's Rugby World Cup

 Rugby union and apartheid

 Even before the apartheid laws were passed in South Africa after 1948, sporting teams going to South Africa had felt it necessary to exclude non-white players.
 In 1906, the South Africans objected to the selection of black England international James Peters when he turned out for Devon; but were persuaded to play by officials.
 Though, when England faced South Africa later in the tour, Peters was not selected.
 New Zealand rugby teams in particular had done this, and the exclusion of George Nēpia and Jimmy Mill from the 1928 All Blacks tour, and the dropping of Ranji Wilson from the New Zealand Army team nine years before that, had attracted little comment at the time.
 However, in 1960 international criticism of apartheid grew in the wake of The Wind of Change speech and the Sharpeville massacre.

 From this point onward, the Springboks were increasingly the target of international controversy and protest.